When Composite Likelihood Meets Stochastic Approximation: Theoretical Results

-However, while Proposition~\ref{prop:conv} formalises the possibility of using the output of Algorithm~\ref{algo:csgd} as a pointwise estimator of ${\bm{\theta}}^*$, nothing has been said thus far about its distributional properties.
+While Proposition~\ref{prop:conv} formalizes the consistency of $\bar{\bm{\theta}}_{\mathcal{P}}$, nothing has been said so far about its distributional properties.
 Theorem~\ref{th:main} tackles this aspect by outlining the asymptotic distribution of $\bar{\bm{\theta}}_\mathcal{P}$ according to the relative divergence rate of $n$ and $T_n$.
+Let us anticipate how Theorem~\ref{th:main} differs from the original inference framework for averaged stochastic optimization.
+When used to find the root of $\nabla c\ell_n(\bm{\theta}) = 0$, the original result in Theorem 2 in \citet{polyak1992acceleration}

-Let us anticipate the key aspects on which Theorem~\ref{th:main} differs from the original inference framework for averaged stochastic optimization.
-When used to find the root of $\nabla c\ell_n(\bm{\theta}) = 0$, Theorem 2 in \cite{polyak1992acceleration} describes the asymptotic behavior of $\bar{\bm{\theta}}_\mathcal{P}$ around $\hat{\bm{\theta}}$.
-That is, it assumes the data is fixed and does not quantify the uncertainty of the stochastic estimates around ${\bm{\theta}}^*$.
-From a technical point of view, combining their result with (\ref{eq:cl:asyd}) is not straightforward since the two asymptotic results are defined on different probability spaces, namely with and without the conditioning on the observed values of $Y$.
-Furthermore, as soon as we allow the data to be random, we are not able anymore to take advantage of the independence of the stochastic quantities $S_t({\bm{\theta}}^*; \bm{W}_t)$, with $t=1,\dots, T_n$, which is a critical step in their proof.
+describes the asymptotic behavior of $\bar{\bm{\theta}}_\mathcal{P}$ around $\hat{\bm{\theta}}$.
+It assumes the data is fixed and does not quantify the uncertainty of the stochastic estimates around ${\bm{\theta}}^*$.
+From a technical point of view, directly combining such a result with (\ref{eq:cl:asyd}) is not straightforward since the two asymptotic statements are defined on different probability spaces, namely with and without the conditioning on the observed values of $\bm{Y}$.
+Furthermore, as soon as we allow the data to be random, we are not able anymore to take advantage of the independence of the stochastic quantities $S_t({\bm{\theta}}^*; \bm{W}_t)$, with $t=1,\dots, T_n$, which is a critical step in the proofs presented in \citet{polyak1992acceleration}.
 In other words, while all the iterations still share the same dataset, its random nature induces dependence among them.